 Honaunau Bay

 Honaunau Bay, also known as Two-Step, is one of the best places to snorkel on the Big Island.
 It’s also an excellent place for spotting sea turtles!
 Honaunau Bay is about 20 minutes south of Kona.
 Make sure to bring your snorkel gear if you love to snorkel.
-While you’re in the area, check out the ancient City of Refuge located right next to Two-Step.
+While in the area, check out the ancient City of Refuge right next to Two-Step.

-Pu’uhonua O Hōnaunau National Historical Park aka the City of Refuge.
+Pu’uhonua O Hōnaunau National Historical Park, aka the City of Refuge.

 The best place to see sea turtles on the Big Island